alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 # AMWA BCP-004-01r: Matrox NMOS Receiver Capabilities

-In [IS-04][], a Receiver resource expresses the capabilities of a Receiver through attributes that identify constraints on streams of compatible Senders.
+In [IS-04][], a Receiver resource expresses the capabilities of a Receiver through attributes that identify constraints on streams or sub-Streams of compatible Senders.

 Receivers indicate their `transport` and `format`.
 These attributes express constraints that can be evaluated against the related attributes of a Sender and its Flow.